-Being a mom to an adventurous little toddler can be a handful as it is, even without the prospect of trying to keep a stable income through a full-time or part-time job.
-Instead, many moms gravitate towards stay at home mom jobs for extra income.
+Being a mom to a colicky newborn, a fussy infant, an adventurous toddler, or all of them can be a handful in itself.
+Throw in working a full-time or part-time job in the mix and it’s a formula for disaster.
+Instead, many moms gravitate towards stay-at-home mom jobs for extra income.

 1. Brand Ambassador

-As a parent, you probably have a lot of baby products that you love to advocate, for instance.
+As a parent, you probably have a lot of products that you can recommend to other parents.

 2. Voice-Over Artist